ChanduBobbili/ZenithUi/packages/zenithui-day-picker/README.md

 # ZenithUi Day Picker

-A customizable and lightweight day picker component for React, built with `date-fns` for date manipulation.
+A ZenithUi Day Picker is a React component that provides a customizable and lightweight calendar interface for selecting dates, built with `date-fns` for efficient date manipulation.
+It features a clean, modern design with support for navigation, highlighting, and flexible configurations.

 ## Features